Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 Research has shown those who have mentors tend to have better career-related outcomes that stem from these mentor functions, it also shows those who receive the greatest benefit have multiple mentors.

-To get the best from a mentor, Adepeju clarifies, the first thing you need to understand is that your mentor is very busy, so be patient and flexible with him or her.
+To get the best from a mentor, Adepeju answered, the first thing you need to understand is that your mentor is very busy, so be patient and flexible with him or her.

 Secondly, you have to be hungry for it.
 “How bad do you want their advice?
 What are you willing to sacrifice to make it happen?”